 Flash forward twenty years to business number three.
 And I can tell you without hesitation how my business is performing.
 My accounting system is only a tool.
 But I know, it’s the one tool I work work without.

 Of all the tools I use to make my business go, the two above are my most important.
-If you’re just starting out in your business have you considered which tools you use are most important to you?
+If you’re just starting out in your business have you considered which are most important to you?
 And if you have, do you know why?

 Take care.
 Do good.